-- Loan volume and loan number goals for YBS farmers and ranchers in our territory; - Percentage goals representative of the demographics of YBS farmers and ranchers in our territory; - Percentage goals for loans made to new borrowers qualifying as YBS farmers and ranchers in our territory; and - Goals for capital committed to loans made to YBS farmers and ranchers in our territory.
+- Loan volume and loan number goals for YBS farmers and ranchers in our territory; - Percentage goals representative of the demographics of YBS farmers and ranchers in our territory; - Percentage goals for loans made to new borrowers qualifying as YBS farmers and ranchers in our territory; and, - Goals for capital committed to loans made to YBS farmers and ranchers in our territory.

-New Le ending Total Portfolio Goal Actual Goal Actual Young \$ 10,000 \$ 24,458 \$ 70,000 \$ 88,820 Beginning \$ 15,000 \$ 21,090 \$ 80,000 \$ 79,136 Small \$ 25,000 \$ 47,913 \$ 140,000 \$ 156,674
+New Le ending Total Portfolio (dollars in thousands) Goal Actual Goal Actual Young \$ 10,000 \$ 23,175 \$ 75,000 \$ 80,090 Beginning \$ 15,000 \$ 22,333 \$ 80,000 \$ 78,557 Small \$ 25,000 \$ 39,129 \$ 145,000 \$ 161,406

-To ensure that credit and services offered to our YBS farmers and ranchers are provided in a safe and sound manner and within our risk-bearing capacity, we utilize customized loan underwriting standards, loan guarantee programs, fee waiver programs, or other credit enhancement programs.
+To ensure that credit and services offered to our YBS farmers and ranchers are provided in a safe and sound manner and within our risk-bearing capacity, we utilize customized loan underwriting standards, loan guarantee programs, fee waiver programs or other credit enhancement programs.
 Additionally, we are actively involved in developing and sponsoring educational opportunities, leadership training, business financial training and insurance services for YBS farmers and ranchers.